gwaredd/YamlDataAsset/README.md

 # YamlDataAsset

-A plugin for the Unreal Editor that allows you to convert between UDataAssets YAML files.
+A plugin for the Unreal Editor that allows you to convert between UDataAssets YAML and files.

-This makes it easier to work with custom data from external sources.
+This makes it easier to swap between Unreal and external data sources.

 ## Installation